cython/cython/docs/src/tutorial/cython_tutorial.rst

     :dedent:
     :lineno-start: 14

-Lines 15-16, which try dividing a candidate by all the primes found so far, are of particular interest.
+Lines 15-16, which try to divide a candidate by all the primes found so far, are of particular interest.
 Because no Python objects are referred to, the loop is translated entirely into C code, and thus runs very fast.
 You will notice the way we iterate over the ``p`` C array.